croker89/docs/contenido/github/política del sitio/dmca-takedown-policy.md

 In order to understand the DMCA and some of the policy lines it draws, it's perhaps helpful to consider life before it was enacted.

 The DMCA provides a safe harbor for service providers that host user-generated content.
 Since even a single claim of copyright infringement can carry statutory damages of up to $150,000, the possibility of being held liable for user-generated content could be very harmful for service providers.
-With potential damages multiplied across millions of users, cloud-computing and user-generated content sites like YouTube, Facebook, or GitHub probably [never would have existed](https://arstechnica.com/tech-policy/2015/04/how-the-dmca-made-youtube/) without the DMCA (or at least not without passing some of that cost downstream to their users).
+With potential damages multiplied across millions of users, cloud-computing and user-generated content sites like YouTube, Facebook, or GitHub probably [never would have existed](https://arstechnica.com/tech-policy/2015/04/how-the-dmca-made-youtube/) without the DMCA (or at least not without passing some of that cost downstream to their users).angelbt91 angelbt91
 The DMCA addresses this issue by creating a [copyright liability safe harbor](https://www.copyright.gov/title17/92chap5.html#512) for internet service providers hosting allegedly infringing user-generated content.
 Essentially, so long as a service provider follows the DMCA's notice-and-takedown rules, it won't be liable for copyright infringement based on user-generated content.
 Because of this, it is important for GitHub to maintain its DMCA safe-harbor status.

 The DMCA also prohibits the [circumvention of technical measures](https://www.copyright.gov/title17/92chap12.html) that effectively control access to works protected by copyright.